 At the University of Michigan he formerly served as Associate Dean, and in 2016-2017 he chaired the Faculty Transition Team assembled by the UM Provost to plan the new School for Environment and Sustainability.

 Background and interdisciplinary interests

 Prof. Currie came to this field through a circuitous route.
 As an undergraduate, he studied physics and philosophy at Brown University, graduating in 1983.
 He then worked in a variety of non-academic settings before returning to graduate school.
 He worked as a systems engineer on the Space Shuttle for its primary contractor (Rockwell) in the plant where the Shuttle was assembled, in Downey, CA. (This plant had a rich history: it was where the Apollo Command Module was built, and before that, the P-51 Mustang.)
-Later he moved to the consulting firm Booz, Allen & Hamilton in Washington DC, conducting studies for the Department of Defense on a number of classified projects in the 1980s, including space-based lasers and the vulnerability of defense communications networks.
-Leaving systems engineering, he spent a couple of years as a professional stock options trader with a seat on the San Francisco Stock Exchange.
-He then spent half a year backpacking through Alaska, Australia, Europe and Southeast Asia.
+Later he moved to the consulting firm Booz, Allen & Hamilton in Washington DC, conducting studies for the Department of Defense on a number of classified systems-engineering projects in the 1980s.
+Leaving engineering, he spent a couple of years as a professional stock options trader with a seat on the San Francisco Stock Exchange.
+He then spent half a year backpacking through Alaska, Europe, Australia and New Zealand, and Southeast Asia.